 A few various combinations of miswirings were tested (e.g. pin 2 not connected, pin 3 not connected, pins 2 and 1 switched, pins 3 and 1 switched, pin 2 not connected and pin 1 carrying 48V, etc.) and they all worked.
 They also generated different light combinations, so a user could chart those out to determine what light combinations indicated what.
 I didn't bother.

-It was not tested on lower-power phantom systems, like 12V or 24V systems.
+It was not tested on lower-voltage phantom systems, like 12V or 24V systems.
 The LEDs light well under 48V, and my impression is that they would at least glow dimly under those other systems, but I don't know.

 |The innards.
 Tough to make sure things don't bump into each other when it's put inside the chassis, etc.: